 Urquhart Castle – The Dores Inn (22 miles, 37mn)

-We had heard of this Inn and popped by to have a lunch.
-This pub is located on the shores of South Loch Ness, not far from Inverness town.
+We had heard about this charming inn and decided to stop by for lunch.
+Nestled on the shores of South Loch Ness, it’s just a short distance from Inverness town.

-On the contrary to me (who sticked to a classic dish), my husband took the opportunity to try a traditional “Stuart Grant Haggis”.
-This Scottish speciality is actually a savoury pudding containing sheep’s pluck (heart, liver, and lungs), minced with onion, oatmeal, suet, spices, and salt… Not really my cup of tea, but apparently very good.
+Unlike me, who stuck to a classic dish, my husband seized the chance to try a traditional ‘Stuart Grant Haggis.’
+This Scottish specialty is a savoury pudding made from sheep’s pluck (heart, liver, and lungs) mixed with onion, oatmeal, suet, spices, and salt.

 Blair Athol Distillery, in Pitlochry, Perthshire